 She has presented master classes at such distinguished institutions as USC Thornton, The Colburn School, Curtis Institute, Eastman School of Music, Mannes College of Music, Manhattan School of Music, Cal State Long Beach, Rowan University, University of Oklahoma, and University of Southern Mississippi, to name a few.
 She is also a visiting master teacher at the New World Symphony in Miami.
 Her international presence includes master classes in Norway, Sweden, and Israel.
 In 2016 Landsman was an honored jury member at the ARD horn competition in Munich, Germany.

 Her students hold positions in the Metropolitan Opera Orchestra, Philadelphia Orchestra, Los Angeles Philharmonic, San Francisco Opera and Ballet Orchestras, Washington National Opera Orchestra, Dallas Symphony, St. Louis Symphony, New Jersey Symphony, Colorado Symphony, and the American Brass Quintet.
-She recently received the “Pioneer Award” from the International Women’s Brass Conference and was a featured artist at the International Horn Society Conference in 2012 and 2015.
+She is a recipient of the “Pioneer Award” from the International Women’s Brass Conference and was a featured artist at the International Horn Society Conference in 2012 and 2015.

 Her recent series of Carmine Caruso lessons on YouTube have led to further fame and renown among today’s generation of horn players.